Storyblok Raises $80M Series C - Read News

 Google Map with clustered markers.

-Section titled Search and sort stores by address Search and sort stores by address
+Search and sort stores by address

 Although we've already accomplished a lot, the most important functionality is still missing: searching and sorting stores based on the users location.